Frequently Asked Questions: Volunteering at the Food Bank

 Where are you located?

-All projects except for special events and food distributions take place at our North County warehouse facility in Vista, located at 1445 Engineer Street, Suite 110, Vista, CA 92081.
+All projects except for special events and food distributions take place at our North County warehouse facility in Vista, located at 3030 Enterprise Court, Suite A, Vista, CA 92081.
 If you will be volunteering for a special event or at a food distribution site, we will provide you with detailed location information once we receive your volunteer confirmation.

 I have more questions.
 Whom do I contact?